-The project is led by Drs Chrysanthi Papoutsi and Sara Shaw at the Department of Primary Care Health Sciences and funded by the National Institute for Health Research through the Health Services and Delivery Research (HS&DR) Programme (with small add-on funding provided by the National Institute for Health Research School of Primary Care Research).
+The project is led by Drs Chrysanthi Papoutsi and Sara Shaw at the Department of Primary Care Health Sciences and funded by the National Institute for Health Research through the Health Services and Delivery Research (HS&DR) Programme.

 Who has reviewed the study?